duggie/duggie/README.md

 "You never know less about a project or subject than you do at the start.
 Make decisions which will result in less refactoring in the future."

+"I write tests because I like to sleep well at night."

 "Don't be a dick!"

+"Under-promise and over-deliver."